 Toronto

-Scientists at the University of Toronto found that people who had low BACs before a head injury were 24% less likely to die than are those with no BAC.
+Scientists in Toronto found that people who had low BACs before a head injury were 24% less likely to die than are those with no BAC.

 The after-effects such as swelling lead to more damage.
 This “secondary brain injury” can disable or kill the patient.
-However, low BAC reduces the extent of secondary brain damage.
+But low BAC reduces secondary brain damage.

 The scientists suggest that alcohol might become part of the treatment for some patients if they have no BAC.2